newyankeecodeshop/GAJavaScript/README.markdown

 2. Create a hidden UIWebView.
 It can be parented to the app's UIWindow, or a view in a UIViewController.
 3. Create a GAScriptEngine and pass the UIWebView to `[GAScriptEngine initWithWebView:]`.
 4. Load your HTML+JavaScript into the view.
 You should load an HTML document that contains/includes all the JavaScript you want to make available to Objective-C code.
-5. Now you can access the "document" or "window" object via the GAScriptEngine instance, or create your own objects using `[GAScriptEngine newScriptObject:]`.
+5. Now you can access the "document" or "window" object via the UIWebView instance, or create your own objects using `[GAScriptEngine newScriptObject:]`.

 Note: If you are using GAJavaScript as a static library, remember to set the `-ObjC` and `-all_load` linker flags so that all the categories are loaded.
 (You can also use `-force_load` on just libGAJavaScript.a if you have other libraries that don't work well with forced loading.)